 A few notes to consider:

 A few artifacts (generally resources) have been flagged as "draft".
 This means that the work group authoring the content and/or the FHIR Management Group feels that the content is not yet sufficiently robust or complete for production use.
-Implementers may choose to implement these artifacts anyhow, but should proceed with caution and may find that more adaptation or extension will be required than for a typical resource.
+Implementers may choose to implement these artifacts anyway, but should proceed with caution and may find that more adaptation or extension will be required than for a typical resource.
 It is expected that "draft" resources will progress to DSTU as part of the next release.
 (Implementers may also want to check the Continuous Integration Build for more up-to-date versions of these resources.)

 Not all of the outstanding issues will be resolved prior to the DSTU ballot passing.
 Some may be left open to allow feedback from the early adopter community.

-This specification is complete enough to be implementable in a variety of healthcare scenarios, including supporting all "Common Meaningful Use Data Set" and and much other content from from the Consolidated CDA implementation guide.
+This specification is complete enough to be implementable in a variety of healthcare scenarios, including supporting all "Common Meaningful Use Data Set" and other content from the Consolidated CDA implementation guide.
 However, the set of resources is not complete.
 Resources may evolve and new ones will be introduced over time.
 Refer to FHIR Timelines for additional guidance on expectations around the evolution of the FHIR specification.

 Balloting